hawthornbunny/techie-alt-hunt/README.md

   * <https://www.fimfiction.net/blog/942624/threepigsdocx>
   * <https://www.fimfiction.net/group/215617/techies-alt-hunt-extravaganza/thread/465605/day-5>

 Techie posted the hint post in two places for this: his own blog, and the [Techie's alt-hunt extravaganza! group][].
-This made it possible to identify this as fragment C5, as he said it was day 5 and we've had 4 fragments prior to this one.

 The hint was a link to a file named `threepigs.docx`, with the line "corruption isn't the end". docx is the OpenOffice document format, so I tried to open it with LibreOffice - however, LibreOffice claims the document is corrupt.